utra-robosoccer/soccerbot/README.md

 # Add the bash -i -c to the beginning of this line (rest of the line remain the same)
 Exec=bash -i -c "/home/<Insert Username>/.local/share/JetBrains/Toolbox/apps/CLion/ch-0/192.7142.39/bin/clion.sh" %f
 ```
-- Open Pycharm, go to File > Open and open the repository name (soccer_ws)
+- Open Pycharm, go to File > Open and open the repository name (soccerbot)
 - Change the Intepreter to python 3.7.
 Go to Project Interpreter > Add > System Intepreter and choose /usr/bin/python3
 - Install the *.launch file plugins.
 Look up duckietown/hatchery from the third party repositories in Preferences/Plugins
 - Debugging